mauroleos/Actors-List-App/README.md

 To run this application locally, follow these steps:

-Clone the repository: git clone <repository-url>
+*Clone the repository: git clone <repository-url>
-Navigate to the project directory: cd actors-list-app Install dependencies: npm install
+*Navigate to the project directory: cd actors-list-app *Install dependencies: npm install
-Start the development server: npm start
+*Start the development server: npm start
-Open your web browser and visit http://localhost:3000 to see the app in action.
+\*Open your web browser and visit http://localhost:3000 to see the app in action.

 # Features

-Fetches a list of movies and actors from an API.
+*Fetches a list of movies and actors from an API.
-Filters the movies to retrieve only those featuring Nicolas Cage and Keanu Reeves.
+*ilters the movies to retrieve only those featuring Nicolas Cage and Keanu Reeves.
-Filters the actors based on the movies they appeared in.
+*Filters the actors based on the movies they appeared in.
-Sends a validation request to another API with the filtered data.
+*Sends a validation request to another API with the filtered data.
-Displays the list of actors and their IDs.
+*Displays the list of actors and their IDs.
-Displays the response status from the validation request.
+*Displays the response status from the validation request.

 # Configuration